Christmas in Italy: Capitone

 In southern Italy, especially in Naples, at Christmas Eve dinner, the female eel, which is called "capitone" (from the Latin caput, meaning 'head') is eaten.
-The female eel is characterized by a larger head size, which is larger than that of the male eel.
+The female eel is characterized by its head size, which is larger than that of the male eel.
 It can be found in both freshwater and saltwater, since the eel usually travels up rivers from the sea.
 The tradition of eating female eel during the Christmas holiday season dates back to ancient times.

 In fact, due to its shape, the eel recalls a serpent, a biblical symbol of Evil, and consuming it in a religious festival corresponds to a symbolic act of good omen, which links the birth of Christ with the elimination of Evil.
 According to tradition, the eel to be consumed on Christmas Eve must be purchased alive the previous day, a period in which fishmongers put live female eels in large tanks.
 In this way, the eel maintains its freshness.
 After the eel is killed, it is cut into pieces, rubbed with lemon juice and salt, and left to sit for a few hours.
 It is now ready to cook.
 Here, the most common preparation is frying, although some families cook the eel slowly in a tomato sauce, often flavoured with garlic and oregano.